Does this passage teach God requires Christians to be agreed in uniformity about everything to walk together in unity?

-The verse from Amos 3:3 has caused confusion for many, as it asks, “Can two walk together, except they be agreed?”
+This verse clearly teaches what Christians must have agreed upon before they can walk together.
 Various translations offer different interpretations, and some suggest that it means you have to agree on everything in order to have fellowship.
 However, this would require absolute uniformity in everything, which is impossible.
 In this article, we humbly and prayerfully consider the full context of the verse to understand its true meaning.
 It becomes clear that the word “agreed” refers to an appointment or agreement to meet and walk together, rather than requiring absolute uniformity in all things.
-We explore the Hebrew word yaad and its usage in the Bible to understand its true meaning.
-The article also discusses the sin of sectarianism and the importance of Christian fellowship, even in the presence of disagreements.
+We explore the Hebrew word yaad and its usage in the Bible to understand its true meaning, which reveals the miracle of Christian fellowship is Christians can walk together in the love of God even when they don’t agree about everything.

 Let’s look at this verse in several different translations to get a deeper understanding of what it means: